Heal Rotator Cuff Tears with Home Physical Therapy

 By: Dr. Abe Kopolovich, DPT, MBA, JD-IP

 A partial or complete rotator cuff tear makes it difficult to raise and move your arm.
 You may have shoulder pain and arm weakness.
-Rotator cuff injuries are common, especially as you get older.
 Rest, pain relievers and physical therapy can help.
-Some people need surgery to reattach a torn rotator cuff.
+Keep reading to know how to tackle this injury and correctly recover from it.

 What causes a rotator cuff tear?

 An accident, such as a fall, can cause a broken collarbone or dislocated shoulder that tears the rotator cuff either partially or completely.

 More commonly, rotator cuff tears occur over time as the tendon wears down with age and use (degenerative tear).
 People over 40 are most at risk due to degenerative reasons like bone spurs, decreased blood flow and overuse.

 People with a family history of shoulder problems or rotator cuff injuries, poor posture, smokers, or those who work in professions that demand repetitive shoulder movements (carpenters, mechanics, painters, athletes, etc) are in particular risk of developing this kind of injury.